Wednesday, 1 April 2015

 The validation of this last principle will depend upon whether it is possible to determine a computational basis for language, for while computers may seem capable of conducting most routine computational tasks with consummate speed and accuracy, they are beset by recondite problems in interpretation and usage in their attempts at natural language processing.

 Chomsky's 1950s research, which I mentioned earlier, can be viewed as an attempt at a quantitative analysis of natural language, specifically that of English, in terms of its grammatical 'phrase structure'.
-It was an attempt at 'predictive enumeration', that is, to analyse the logical relationships between a finite set of observed sentences, and a projected infinite set of possible 'legal' sentences, in such a way that the natural language could be modelled in ways conformable to an automated computational process, commonly represented in the form of a
+It was an attempt at 'predictive enumeration', that is, to analyse the logical relationships between a finite set of observed sentences, and a projected infinite set of possible 'legal' sentences, in such a way that the natural language could be modelled in ways conformable to an automated computational process, commonly represented in the form of a Turing machine.3 A Turing machine is a hypothetical machine model which cognitive and computer scientists employ to decide upon the computability of functions.
+It stands as the technical model for all computer algorithms, as a means of representing functions in a form suitable for processing by potential digital computers.
+Such computable functions are defined as recursive functions.
+Recursive functions are those in which the definition of the function includes an instance of the function 'nested' within itself – that is, they are defined self-referentially.4

 "Sentences are built up of discrete units: there are 6-word sentences and 7-word sentences, but no 6.5-word sentences.
 There is no longest sentence (any candidate sentence can be trumped by, for example, embedding it in "Mary thinks that . . ."), and there is no nonarbitrary upper bound to sentence length.
 In these respects, language is directly analogous to the natural numbers..."6